HariSekhon/DevOps-Bash-tools/README.md

-    make perl-desktop           installs all Perl CPAN packages for desktop workstation listed in setup/cpan-packages-desktop.txt make ruby-desktop           installs all Ruby Gem packages for desktop workstation listed in setup/gem-packages-desktop.txt make golang-desktop         installs all Golang packages for desktop workstation listed in setup/go-packages-desktop.txt
+    make perl-desktop           installs all Perl CPAN packages for desktop workstation listed in setup/cpan-packages-desktop.txt make ruby-desktop           installs all Ruby Gem packages for desktop workstation listed in setup/gem-packages-desktop.txt make golang-desktop         installs all Golang packages for desktop workstation listed in setup/go-packages-desktop.txt make nodejs-desktop         installs all NodeJS packages for desktop workstation listed in setup/npm-packages-desktop.txt

     make desktop                installs all of the above + many desktop OS packages listed in setup/